History of the Norway national football team: 1990s

 In October 1990, national team coach Ingvar Stadheim resigned after a bad start to the Euro 92 qualifying campaign.
 His replacement was U21 coach Egil "Drillo" Olsen, and this coaching change would signal the start of Norway's best period in modern times.
 Olsen's style of play may not always have been pretty to watch, and got a lot of criticism both at home and abroad, but the style got results.

 In terms of individual players, Norway in the early 1990s was probably not the best team in their history.
 Only defender Rune Bratseth and goalkeeper Erik Thorstvedt were regarded as true stars on the international level.
 These two formed the backbone of a side that otherwise included youngsters like Øyvind Leonhardsen, Stig Inge Bjørnebye, Lars Bohinen and Erik Mykland.

 The first indication that Norway had a great team in the making came in the Euro qualifier against Italy on 5 June 1991, where goals from Bohinen and Tore André Dahlum led the side to a 2–1 win.
 Earlier that night, the Norwegian U21 side had defeated the Italian youngsters 6–0.
 Norway failed to reach the European Championship finals, but they remained in contention until the very last game, and finished a respectable third behind Soviet Union and Italy.

 Towards the end of the Euro qualifiers, Olsen recalled former youth prodigy Kjetil Rekdal, who had been out of the national team for more than two years after a failed spell in the Bundesliga.
 As the midfield anchorman, Rekdal would become one of the team's most important players throughout the 1990s.

-In the qualifying tournament for the 1994 FIFA World Cup, Norway were drawn in the same group as England, Holland and Poland.
+In the qualifying tournament for the 1994 FIFA World Cup, Norway were drawn in the same group as England, the Netherlands and Poland.
 Getting to the World Cup from this group was impossible, according to the pundits, but Olsen had other ideas.
 The qualifying campaign got off to a great start with a 10–0 win against minnows San Marino.
-This match was followed by a surprising win against Holland, and when Norway managed a draw in the away game against England through Kjetil Rekdal's 35-yard screamer, the Norwegian public were starting to believe that the national team might actually reach the finals.
+This match was followed by a surprising win against the Netherlands, and when Norway managed a draw in the away game against England through Kjetil Rekdal's 35-yard screamer, the Norwegian public were starting to believe that the national team might actually reach the finals.